pvpscript/chinese/README.md

 ```

 # Usage
-The usage is very simple.
 The program takes one of two parameters, `--encode` or `-e`, to encode a string into chinese characters and `--decode` or `-d` to revert the process.

 ## Examples
 ```sh